-A larger tank is not only easier to maintain but will provide you with the opportunity to keep a wider selection of fish.
+A larger tank is not only ideal and easier to maintain but will provide you with the opportunity to keep a wider selection of fish.

 10-gallon fish tank stocking ideas?

-Here are a few more options for a 10-gallon tank:
+Here are a few more peaceful options for a 10-gallon tank:

 - 3 female bettas & an African Dwarf Frog